 Invite a B-1 or B-2 Visitor

-The B-1/B-2 visitor visa can facilitate short-term visits for consultation, observation, presentations, conference participation, and research.
+The B-1/B-2 visitor visa can facilitate short-term visits for consultation, observation, presentations, conference participation, and independent research.
 It is not an appropriate visa for a paid employee position.

 Further information on the B-1 visitor for business visa can be found here.

 Usually a host department will provide an invitation letter.
 The visitor will be responsible for using that letter to apply for the B-1/B-2 visa at a U.S. Embassy or Consulate abroad.

 Some visitors will be citizens of countries who are permitted to visit the U.S. for 90 days or less without a visa.
 These visitors must use the Electronic System for Travel Authorization (ESTA) and obtain a travel authorization before they travel to the U.S. on the visa waiver program.

 Tax ImplicationsIf the department wants to offer any type of financial support to the international visitor: honoraria, compensation of expenses, plane ticket, conference registration it is important to develop the payment and related tax strategy before the visitor's arrival.

 Please visit the FMS website to understand more about the supporting documentation and tax requirements of compensating short-term visitors: